youtian95/SpatialIM/README.md

 ## Usage

+### Examples 1 - executable program

-The Examples folder contains sample files.
+The Examples 1 folder contains sample files.
 Place two files named `EQSource.txt` and `SiteFile.txt`, containing earthquake source information and site information respectively, and then run the `IMSim.exe` program to perform the simulation.

-### Input
+#### Input

 1. **EQSource.txt** Each line contains the following parameters (separated by spaces):
     - ifmedian - 0/1, whether to output median values